AlbertRoca29/AlbertRoca29/README.md

 ### Welcome to my workspace and playground for experiments

 I'm a 22-year-old **Computer Vision Engineer** at [Ctrl4Enviro](https://www.ctrl4enviro.com/).
-I love understanding how things work from the ground up.
+I love understanding how things work from scratch.

 ### Connect with me